MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

     :::image type="content" source="media/admin-center-security/security-admin-center.png" alt-text="A screenshot of Power Platform admin center security tab.":::

-## Anonymous access enabled
+## Anonymous access to Dataverse tables

-**Anonymous access enabled** shows the number of websites where anonymous access is allowed for certain tables in Microsoft Dataverse.
+**Anonymous access to Dataverse tables** shows the number of websites where anonymous access is allowed for certain tables in Microsoft Dataverse.
 It means that these sites have at least one table permission that allows anonymous users to have access to the data.
 For more information, go to [Table permissions](../security/assign-table-permissions.md).

 Select **View details** to review the anonymous access setting for each website.

-### Web Application Firewall disabled
+## Web Application Firewall disabled

 **Web Application Firewall disabled** shows the number of production websites where [Web Application Firewall (WAF)](../security/web-application-firewall.md) is disabled.